shivin9/shivin9.github.io/content/authors/admin/_index.md

 ---

 <!-- __Research Goals__:  -->
-I am a first-year Ph.D. student at the National University of Singapore in School of Computing.
+I am a second-year Ph.D. student at the National University of Singapore in School of Computing.
 I am currently working on Clinical Data Analysis with [Prof. Vaibhav Rajan](https://sites.google.com/view/vaibhavrajan/home).
 Previously, I have worked on Represenation Learning, Natural Language Processing and Association Rule Mining.
 I have also built an efficient library for solving PDEs with __JuliaLabs__ in MIT.